 Codeine is prescribed to treat mild to moderate pain relief.
 Knowing how long codeine stays in your urine is helpful information.
 This opiate medication works well when taken as prescribed but comes with risks.
 When misused, codeine’s side effects include possible overdose if too much remains in your system for too long.
 Seek help from a drug rehab center if you are experiencing codeine withdrawal symptoms.

 Need to know more about codeine addiction treatment?
-Call us today at 866.262.0531.
+Call our team at Crestview Recovery today.

 What Is Codeine?